rwxd/ankigengpt/README.md

 # AnkiGenGPT

-This Python CLI tool leverages the power of OpenAI's GPT-3 or GPT-4 model to convert your text into flashcards for use in Anki, an open-source spaced repetition software.
+AnkiGenGPT is a Python CLI tool that harnesses the power of OpenAI's GPT-3 or GPT-4 model to transform your text into flashcards for Anki, an open-source spaced repetition software.

 ## Install

+You can install AnkiGenGPT using pip:

 ```bash
 pip3 -U install ankigengpt
 ```

-or via pipx
+Alternatively, you can use pipx for installation:

 ```bash
 pipx install ankigengpt